petebachant/MakeWaves/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-MakeWaves is an app for generating regular and random waves with UNH's flap-style wavemaker.
-It's still in development!

 Dependencies
 --------